Outgoing Capitol Police chief: House, Senate security officials hamstrung efforts to call in National Guard

 Sund finally had approval to call the National Guard.
 But that would prove to be just the beginning of a bureaucratic nightmare to get soldiers on the scene.

-At 2:26 p.m., Sund joined a video conference call organized by D.C’s homeland security director, Chris Rodriguez.
+At 2:26 p.m., Sund joined a conference call organized by D.C’s homeland security director, Chris Rodriguez.
 Among those on the screen were the District’s police chief, mayor and Walker.

 Unlike anywhere else in the country, the D.C.
 Guard does not report to a governor, but to the president, so Walker patched in the office of the Secretary of the Army, noting that he would need authorization from the Pentagon to order soldiers to the Capitol.

-A top Army official noted the Pentagon still needed authorization from Capitol Police to step foot on Capitol grounds.
+Piatt noted the Pentagon still needed authorization from Capitol Police to step foot on Capitol grounds.
 Sund ticked through details on the severity of the breach, but the call got noisy with crosstalk as officials asked more questions.

 Contee sought to quiet the din.
 “Wait, wait,” he said, and then directed attention to Sund.
 “Steve, are you requesting National Guard assistance at the Capitol?”